 Palliative care medicine treats the whole person, aiming to meet the physical, emotional and spiritual needs of the patient and family.

 Director Toby Campbell, MD, talks about palliative care.

-- Reducing symptoms cause by both disease and its therapy
+- Reducing symptoms caused by both disease and its therapy

 - Supporting patients and families at times of illness, transition and loss